Solo Mining vs Pool Mining — Which Is More Profitable?

 The “0% fee solo pool” myth

-• Operator donations / volunteer goodwill (sustainable until the operator gets bored or busy)
+• Operator donations or volunteer goodwill (sustainable until the operator gets bored or busy)

 • Hidden coinbase outputs (small amounts redirected to operator addresses)

-• Data sale to analytics firms (your worker patterns are monetizable)
+• Selling worker data to analytics firms (your hashrate patterns are monetizable)

-• Front-running tx fees (taking the highest-fee transactions for the operator’s address)
+• Skimming the highest-fee transactions into the operator’s own template

 • Eventually shutting down without notice

-SoloFury’s stance: 1% on coinbase, fully transparent, on-chain verifiable, no other revenue extraction.
+SoloFury’s stance: 1% on the coinbase, fully transparent and on-chain verifiable, with no other revenue extraction.
 If a 0% pool is genuinely volunteer-run and you trust the operator, that’s your call — but the long-term math suggests sustainability comes from honest fees, not hidden ones.

 Who should solo mine?